Microelectronic Engineering Bachelor of Science Degree

 Senior Capstone Project:

-In the capstone course, you’ll propose and conduct individual research/design projects and present your work at the Annual Microelectronic Engineering Conference, organized by the department of electrical and microelectronic engineering and well-attended by industrial representatives.
+In the capstone course, you’ll propose and conduct individual research/design projects and present your work at the Annual Microelectronic Engineering Conference, organized by the Department of Electrical and Microelectronic Engineering and well-attended by industrial representatives.

 Modern, Hands-On Labs

-- Semiconductor and Nanofabrication Laboratory
+- Semiconductor Nanofabrication Laboratory (SNL)

-Microelectronic Engineering vs. Electrical Engineering
+Microelectronic Engineering vs. Electrical Engineering: What's the Difference?

 What is Microelectronic Engineering?